JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 #### `pypeline_sim_debug.py` under non-`--comb`

-For non-`--comb` args the tool runs its two `pipelinec` invocations **sequentially** (native first) instead of concurrently: both do a full synthesis build, and running native first leaves the repo-level path-delay / pipeline-min-period caches warm, so the second (VHDL) build reuses them and both converge on identical latencies (a prerequisite for a meaningful cycle diff), with no concurrent cache writes.
-It detects this by scanning the forwarded args for `--comb`/`--sim_comb`/`--no_synth`; comb runs keep the original concurrent thread pool.
+For non-`--comb` args the tool first does a single build-only pass (no `--sim`) into a shared `out_dir` -- the full throughput sweep + AUTOPIPELINE pin-and-confirm, paid once -- then points **both** the native and VHDL `--sim` invocations at that same now-warm `out_dir` and runs them **concurrently**.
+Each re-runs `pypelinec`'s build path internally, but with the sweep already warm (existing VHDL/log/timing-params results in `out_dir`, plus the repo-level path-delay / pipeline-min-period caches) it converges fast, and both are guaranteed to reach the same discovered latencies as the build phase -- a prerequisite for a meaningful cycle diff -- with no concurrent cache-write race, since the expensive discovery work already happened in the single build-only pass.
+It detects non-`--comb` mode by scanning the forwarded args for `--comb`/`--sim_comb`/`--no_synth`; comb runs skip the build-only pass and run both sims concurrently in separate `--out_dir`s from the start.

 ---